gbdev/pandocs/src/OAM.md

 X = Object's horizontal position on the screen + 8.
 This works similarly to the examples above, except that the width of an object is always 8.
-An off-screen value (X=0 or X\>=168) hides the object, but the object still affects the priority ordering, thus other objects with lower priority may be left out due to the limit of ten objects per scanline.
+An off-screen value (X=0 or X\>=168) hides the object, but the object still contributes to the limit of ten objects per scanline.
+This can cause objects later in OAM not to be drawn on that line.
 A better way to hide an object is to set its Y-coordinate off-screen.

 ## Byte 2 — Tile Index

-In 8x8 mode (LCDC bit 2 = 0), this byte specifies the object's only tile index ($00-$FF).
+In 8×8 mode (LCDC bit 2 = 0), this byte specifies the object's only tile index (\$00-\$FF).
-This unsigned value selects a tile from the memory area at $8000-$8FFF.
+This unsigned value selects a tile from the memory area at \$8000-\$8FFF.
 In CGB Mode this could be either in
 VRAM bank 0 or 1, depending on bit 3 of the following byte.
-In 8×16 mode (LCDC bit 2 = 1), the memory area at $8000-$8FFF is still interpreted
+In 8×16 mode (LCDC bit 2 = 1), the memory area at \$8000-\$8FFF is still interpreted
-as a series of 8x8 tiles, where every 2 tiles form an object.
+as a series of 8×8 tiles, where every 2 tiles form an object.
 In this mode, this byte specifies the index of the first (top) tile of the object.
 This is enforced by the
-hardware: the least significant bit of the tile index is ignored; that is, the top 8x8 tile is "NN & $FE", and the bottom 8x8 tile is "NN | $01".
+hardware: the least significant bit of the tile index is ignored; that is, the top 8×8 tile is "NN & \$FE", and the bottom 8×8 tile is "NN | \$01".

 ## Byte 3 — Attributes/Flags